HQarroum/pool-watch/README.md

 ## Description

-The `pool-watch` module has been written to monitor the distribution of the promise executions within a [promise pool](https://github.com/HQarroum/promise-pool) instance, by displaying a live chart of the state of the promise pool executors.
+The `pool-watch` module has been written to monitor the distribution of promise executions within a [promise pool](https://github.com/HQarroum/promise-pool) instance, by displaying a live chart of the state of the promise pool executors.

 ## Usage